Noninvertible Symmetry-Resolved Affleck-Ludwig-Cardy Formula and Entanglement Entropy from the Boundary Tube Algebra: Introduction

 Here, $q= e^{ - 2\pi \beta/\ell}$, where $\beta=1/T$ is the inverse temperature and $\ell$ is the circumference of the spatial circle.
 From this universal behavior of the partition function, one can derive the asymptotic density of high energy states of the CFT on a circle, a result which is commonly referred to as the Cardy formula.
 By a slight abuse of terminology, we will also refer to \eqref{eq:Z} as the Cardy formula.

 There is a parallel thread of developments in the context of \emph{boundary conformal field theory} (BCFT).
-Indeed, the high-T limit of the annulus partition function of a 1+1d CFT displays a similar universal behavior \cite{Affleck:1991tk, Cardy:2004hm, PhysRevLett.67.161,Friedan:2003yc,Casini:2016fgb},
+Indeed, the high-$T$ limit of the annulus partition function of a 1+1d CFT displays a similar universal behavior \cite{Affleck:1991tk, Cardy:2004hm, PhysRevLett.67.161,Friedan:2003yc,Casini:2016fgb},

 where $q= e^{ - \pi \beta/\ell}$ with $\ell$ the length of the spatial interval.
-Here, $\mathcal{H}_{B_1 B_2}$ is the Hilbert space of the CFT on an interval with the simple\footnote{A conformal boundary condition $B$ is simple if the CFT Hamiltonian on the interval Hilbert space $\mathcal{H}_{BB}$ has a unique ground state.
+Here, $\mathcal{H}_{B_1 B_2}$ is the Hilbert space of the CFT on an interval with the simple conformal boundary conditions $B_1$ and $B_2$ imposed at the two endpoints \footnote{A conformal boundary condition $B$ is simple if the CFT Hamiltonian on the interval Hilbert space $\mathcal{H}_{BB}$ has a unique ground state.
 More generally, an extended object is called simple if the only topological point operator supported on it is the identity operator.
-Various extended objects and boundary conditions in this Letter are always assumed to be simple.} conformal boundary conditions $B_1$ and $B_2$ imposed at the two endpoints, and $g_i=\braket{B_i|0}$ is the $g$-function associated with $B_i$.
+Various extended objects and boundary conditions in this Letter are always assumed to be simple.} , and $g_i=\braket{B_i|0}$ is the $g$-function associated with $B_i$.
 We will refer to \eqref{eq:ZBB} as the \emph{Affleck-Ludwig-Cardy (ALC) formula}.